tgjames95/tjames-2021-resgrp/content/authors/tgj/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research focuses on healthcare access/delivery and health behavior among people with disabilities.

 interests:
 - Healthcare access and delivery among people with disabilities